-In the days and weeks following a high-profile tragedy, such as the Newtown, Connecticut, school shootings, kids may have a lot of questions about whether something like this could happen to them.
+In the days and weeks following a high-profile tragedy, kids may have a lot of questions about whether something like this could happen to them.
 In fact, parents themselves may have a lot of worries about the safety of raising children in this world.
 It's normal for both adults and kids to feel anxious after such a publicly devastating event, but there are things you can do to minimize the stress and maintain a sense of normalcy.

 Here are some tips from psychologists.

 It's Normal to Be Concerned.
 Youngsters who have heard or seen news reports about disturbing events may be reluctant to return to the classroom and other public spaces.
 Moms and dads may even feel anxious about dropping their kids off at day care or school, after hearing about tragedies that happen to children.
 "Parents are following instincts to be alarmed and to be fearful," says nationally certified school psychologist Eric Rossen, Ph.D.
 But Rossen stresses that we need to remember these are isolated incidents.
 "It's important to continue to remember that this is such a rare event, statistically and objectively speaking.
 It's hard to bear because it's so rare."